t-doc-org/informatique/docs/bases-de-donnees/sql-lab1.md

     ````{admonition} Solution
     :class: note dropdown
     ```{code-block} sql
-    SELECT * FROM contact WHERE sexe='F' AND statut='Divorcée' AND naissance BETWEEN '1984-%' AND '1994-%';
+    select * from contact where sexe='F' and statut='Divorcée'
+        and naissance between '1984-%' and '1994-%';
     ```
     ````